 2-Restart your device.

-Apple has changed things around a bit with the app in 9.3.1.
-In order to rate the music,In the now playing view, tap on the album artwork and the star ratings will appear.
-This seems to be an interesting change in the App interaction and we find that some people like it and others want Apple to revert it back to the way it was in prior iOS 9 versions.
+Apple has changed things around a bit with the app.
+To rate the music, in the now playing view, tap on the album artwork and the star ratings appear.
+This update is an interesting change in the App interaction, and we find that some people like it and others want Apple to revert it to the way it was in prior iOS versions.

 It seems there are some network settings the music app looks for and can’t find after an update.
 If you are still experiencing issues after the update, please try to Reset your network settings and give it a try.

 Signed Out of Apple ID and Lost All Your Apple Music?

 Apple Music is a subscription service so all your music should still be available–it should not erase anything.
 When you sign out of your Apple ID, it turns off the iCloud Music Library under Settings>Music.

 Usually, this problem is a simple fix: just switch iCloud Music Library back on